-- providing a developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe - having systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - delivering targeted work on assertiveness and keeping safe to those children identified as being at risk - developing robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils.
+- providing a developmentally appropriate PSHE education syllabus which develops students understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - having systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - delivering targeted work on assertiveness and keeping safe to those children identified as being at risk - developing robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - how allegations of peer on peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other child affected by peer on peer abuse will be supported; - a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up"; - recognition of the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously;